Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 26 November 2025 03.32.32 UTC
+- WIB: Rabu, 26 November 2025 04.26.10 UTC
-- WITA: Rabu, 26 November 2025 04.32.32 UTC
+- WITA: Rabu, 26 November 2025 05.26.10 UTC
-- WIT: Rabu, 26 November 2025 05.32.32 UTC
+- WIT: Rabu, 26 November 2025 06.26.10 UTC

 Kutipan Inspiratif:
-"Somebody asked me to explain the relationship between you and me, they expected the answer as, just friends.
-But I simply smiled and said.
-Gods gift."
+"There are only two ways to live your life.
+One is as though nothing is a miracle.
+The other is as though everything is a miracle"

-Kategori: friendship
+Kategori: motivational